 By Hayley Boriss, Henrich Brunke and Marcia Kreith, Agricultural Issues Center, University of California.

 Avocados (Persea americana) are a fruit and not a vegetable.
 They are thought to have originated in Mexico and Central and South America.
 Avocado trees were first planted in Florida in 1833 and then in California in 1856.
-California now accounts for the majority of U.S. avocado production, followed by Florida and Hawaii, according to NASS.
+According to NASS, California now accounts for the majority of U.S. avocado production, followed by Florida and Hawaii.

-The dominant variety of avocado grown in California is the Hass variety, while Florida growers typically produce larger, less oily West Indian or Mexican varieties including Booth, Lula and Taylor.
-California avocados are marketed year round, while Florida’s market is from June through March (NASS).
+The Hass Avocado is the most dominant variety grown in California, while Florida growers typically produce larger, less oily West Indian or Mexican varieties, including Booth, Lula, and Taylor.
+California avocados are marketed year round and Florida’s market is from June through March (NASS).

-Certain varieties, have a tendency to bear well only in alternate years, such as the Hass avocado.
-If avocados have a season with low yield, the trees tend to produce abundantly the next season.
+Certain varieties, such as the Hass, have a tendency to bear well only in alternate years.
+After a season with a low yield, due to factors such as cold (which the avocado does not tolerate well), the trees tend to produce abundantly the next season.
 This heavy crop depletes stored carbohydrates, resulting in a reduced yield the following season, and thus the alternate bearing pattern becomes established.
-Avocados do not tolerate the cold well, which reduces their yield.

 Avocados have been marketed as a healthy dietary choice and as a good source of beneficial monounsaturated oil.
 A whole medium avocado contains approximately 15 percent of the FDA's recommended daily amount of saturated fat.
 In addition, avocados have 60 percent more potassium than bananas.
 They are also rich in B vitamins, vitamin E, vitamin K and folate.
 Avocados are also a benefit to a diabetic diet.
 With diabetes increasing in the United States, avocados can offer a nutritious choice for those following a diabetic diet.
 (CAC)

-Per person consumption of avocados in the United States has followed a variable but generally increasing trend since 1970, increasing significantly from 1.1 pounds per capita in 1989 to a record 7 pounds per capita in 2014.
+U.S. consumption of avocados has followed a variable but generally increasing trend since 1970, increasing significantly from 1.1 pounds per capita in 1989 to a record 7 pounds per capita in 2014.

 Other uses include pressing the fruit for avocado oil production and using the flesh to mix and apply adobe.
 Various parts of the avocado have medicinal benefits.
 When boiled, the leaves are thought to be a remedy for diarrhea.
-Avocado pulp is used to hasten the formation of pus in wounds.
-The seeds can be smashed and used as fillers for toothache.
+The pulp is used to hasten the formation of pus in wounds.
+Seeds can be smashed and used as fillers for toothaches.